 With a million different shows to stream and a thousand social media platforms to surf, it’s becoming less of a thing that people are all united by the same cultural milestones.
 The days of “Who Shot JR” or “Who Killed Laura Palmer” are long gone.
 It’s rare that the whole country or world is talking about the same things any more.
 But if there’s one thing that manages to get all kinds of social groups talking, it’s commercials.

-Now the 2010s are confirmed to be over and we’re knee-deep in the wreckage that is 2020, let’s look back at ten of our favourite ad campaigns from the last decade.
+Now the 2010s are confirmed to be over and we’re knee-deep in the wreckage that is 2020, let’s look back at our top 10 ads of the 2010s.

 Share a Coke with Karen

 Companies are always trying to find ways of personalising their customers’ experiences, and this is an example of it being super successful.
 Personalised Coke bottles swept the world, with people hunting down bottles with their names on them in supermarkets across the globe.
 The campaign is credited with boosting sales at a time when it had dropped to a ten year low.

 Over the course of the decade, the campaign changed to include new kinds of custom bottles, including iconic song lyrics and place names.
 While you might think the campaign was gimmicky, you can’t deny it got people buying Coke more than ever.

 I don’t like tea.
 I like gin.

 We love a queen who isn’t afraid to say what she likes, and great-grandma Jean is one of those queens.
 She doesn’t like tea, but she does like a gin.

 Back in 2011, we were obsessed with this lady comparing teabags, so much so that in 2020 she made a return in another Aldi ad, this time much more gin centric.

 This was one of the first of Aldi’s “like brands, only cheaper” advertising campaign that has been running successfully for many years, and continues to confirm Aldi as one of the most well-loved budget supermarkets (and supermarkets in general) here in the UK.